-The review has spanned over a year.
-Review information has been included on the County's website, social media, and print advertisements.

-- The Task Force developed and presented a communications and engagement plan to Council for approval, which guided its engagement efforts.
+- The review has been ongoing since early 2021.
+Review information has been included on the County's website, social media, and print advertisements at several points. - The Review Task Force developed and presented a communications and engagement plan to Council for approval, which guided its engagement efforts.
 Engagement occurred throughout the review with a variety of stakeholders - operators, landowners, experts, and the public - to allow for input related to agribusiness and agritourism. - Initial engagement included an online survey to provide awareness about the review and collect input on agribusiness and agritourism practices.
 Respondents were specifically asked to reflect on land use compatibility and issues such as noise, odour, traffic, and parking.
 Respondents were also asked to provide ideas on solutions to overcome obstacles relating to agritourism and agribusiness. - When initial definitions and core criteria were developed, a second survey was provided to agritourism and agribusiness operators and area property owners.
-Information was mailed to 384 properties (36 agribusiness / event operators and 348 adjacent landowners), of which 39 responded to the survey. - The mailout also included an invitation for those who wanted to make a presentation to the Task Force.
-Fifteen people took advantage of the opportunity and either sent in their submissions or presented to the Task Force on January 20, 2022. - The June 14, 2022 Public Hearing for this Bylaw was advertised in the Morinville Free Press and Redwater Review for two consecutive weeks (June 1 and June 8, 2022) in accordance with the advertising requirements detailed within section 606 of the Municipal Government Act (MGA). - At Council's request during the Public Hearing, Administration contacted the County's Economic Development Advisory Board (EDAB) and Agricultural Service Board (ASB) for comment on the proposed amendments.
-Both Boards had overall support for the proposed amendments, as noted in Attachments 3 and 4.
+Information was mailed to 384 properties (36 agribusiness / event operators and 348 adjacent landowners), of which 39 responded to the survey.

+- The mailout also included an invitation for those who wanted to make a presentation to the Task Force.
+Fifteen people took advantage of the opportunity and either sent in their submissions or presented to the Task Force on January 20, 2022. - The June 14, 2022 Public Hearing for this Bylaw was advertised in the Morinville Free Press and Redwater Review for two consecutive weeks (June 1 and June 8, 2022) in accordance with the advertising requirements of section 606 of the Municipal Government Act (MGA). - Comments were requested from the County's Economic Development Advisory Board and Agricultural Service Board on the proposed amendments.
+Both Boards expressed overall support for the proposed amendments. - The second Public Hearing for this Bylaw was advertised in the Morinville Free Press, Redwater Review and in the St Albert Gazette for two consecutive weeks (September 21 and September 28, 2022) in accordance with the advertising requirements of section 606 of the Municipal Government Act (MGA).